Glasnevin

 Glasnevin (also known as Glas Naedhe, meaning "stream of O'Naeidhe" after a local stream and an ancient chieftain) is a neighbourhood of Dublin, Ireland, situated on the River Tolka.
-While primarily residential, Glasnevin is also home to the National Botanic Gardens, Glasnevin Cemetery, the National Meteorological Office, and a range of other state bodies, and Dublin City University has its main campus and other facilities in and near the area.
+While primarily residential, Glasnevin is also home to the National Botanic Gardens, Glasnevin Cemetery, the National Meteorological Office, and a range of other state bodies.
+Dublin City University has its main campus and other facilities in and near the area.
 Glasnevin is also a civil parish in the ancient barony of Coolock.

 Geography

 A mainly residential neighbourhood, Glasnevin is located on the Northside of the city of Dublin (about 3 km north of Dublin city centre).
 It was established on the northern bank of the River Tolka where the stream for which it may be named joins, and now extends north and south of the river.
 Three watercourses flow into the Tolka in the area.
 Two streams can be seen near the Catholic "pyramid church", the Claremont Stream or Nevin Stream, flowing south from Poppintree and Jamestown Industrial Estate branches, and what is sometimes called the "Cemetery Drain" coming north from the southern edge of Glasnevin Cemetery.
-In addition, a major diversion from the Wad River comes from the Ballymun area, joining near the Claremont Stream.
+In addition, a major diversion from the Ward River comes from the Ballymun area, joining near the Claremont Stream.

 The boundaries of Glasnevin stretch from the Royal Canal to Griffith Avenue and from the Finglas Road to the edges of Drumcondra.
 It spans the postal districts of Dublin 9 and 11, and is bordered to the northwest by Finglas, northeast by Ballymun and Santry, Whitehall to the east, Phibsborough and Drumcondra to the south and Cabra to the southwest.